 Ans.
-It is always good to get Rottweiler mixed with any other breed because if Rottweiler gets mingled with another breed, its behaviour can be altered.
-Rottweiler with great behaviour is calm, smart, confident and loyal to their owners.
+It is always good to get Rottweiler mixed with any other breed because if Rottweiler gets mingled with another breed, its behavior can be altered.
+Rottweiler with great behavior is calm, smart, confident, and loyal to their owners.

-Q. What are the benefits of Mix breed?
+Q. What are the benefits of the Mix breed?

 Q. At what age do puppies start showing characteristics of their parent breed?